mirage335-colossus/ubiquitous_bash/README.md

 * A few commands and internal functions, eg. "type" and "_timeout", are used to ensure consistent behavior across platforms.
 * Interdependencies between functions within the ubiquitous_bash library may not be documented.
 Test lean configurations in a safe place.

+* RasPi image must be closed properly (if opened by chroot) before flashing.
+Doing so will re-enable platform specific "/etc/ld.so.preload" configuration.

 # Copyright
 All content in this folder not owned by other authors is intended to be public domain.
 Other copyright notices may be provided as templates.
 See license.txt for details.